Discover the digital transformation tactics that fuel real-life business success, high conversions, and customer obsession.

 What are digitization, digitalization, and digital transformation, and what’s the difference between the terms?

 Is your company digitizing its data?
 Maybe you’ve already progressed to digitalization?
-Is your business paving the way through digital transformation, or perhaps even threatened by it, given the fact that you’ve not completed the process and now everything is online for the unforeseeable future?
+Is your business paving the way through digital transformation, or perhaps even threatened by it, given the fact that you’ve not completed the process?

 The 21st century ushered in a new era of technology that’s been reshaping everyday life, facilitating outdated processes, and giving rise to entirely new business sectors.

 Some of the most common catchphrases being tossed around are digitization, digitalization, and digital transformation.
-However, there’s been persistent confusion regarding the difference between these terms, or that there is even a distinction to be made.
+However, there’s persistent confusion regarding the difference between these terms, or that there’s even a distinction to be made.

 And yet the difference is significant, and should be taken into account when discussing what kinds of changes your business is – or should be – making.